swaptacular/swpt_accounts/protocol.rst

   `AccountTransfer`_ massages, and a ``last_transfer_number`` field
   with the value of ``0``.

-.. [#thr-adr-relation] The lifespan of `TH record`_\s and `AD record`_\s MAY be related, or exactly the same.
-In particular: 1) An empty TH record MAY be created when a new AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH records MAY be removed as well.
+.. [#thr-adr-relation] Note that the lifespan of `TH record`_\s and `AD record`_\s MAY be related, or exactly the same.
+In
+  particular: 1) An empty TH record MAY be created each time a new AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated TH records MAY be removed as well.